botpress/botpress-examples/wit-bot/README.md

 ### 2. Create a new repository

-Once `botpress` has been installed, in your command line tool, you need to create a new repository and move into it.
+Once `botpress` has been installed, you need to create a new repository and cd into it.

 ```js
 mkdir wit-bot && cd wit-bot // Mac and Linux users